Hôtel Pullman Paris Tour Eiffel

-The Hôtel Pullman Paris Tour Eiffel is skyscraper hotel located near the Eiffel Tower in the 15th arrondissement of Paris, France.
+The Hôtel Pullman Paris Tour Eiffel is a skyscraper hotel located near the Eiffel Tower in the 15th arrondissement of Paris, France.
 It has 430 rooms.
 It is one of the closest hotels to the Eiffel Tower.

 History

 The Paris Hilton was designed by architect Pierre Dufau and was formally opened on April 21, 1966 by Conrad Hilton and French Minister of Tourism Pierre Dumas.The 462-room hotel was constructed at a cost of 80 million Francs and was the 67th Hilton property.

 It became a Pullman hotel in 2009 and joined the AccorHotels group.
 In 2014, the hotel was renovated with the designer Christophe Pillet.

 The hotel is owned by Amundi.